open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-Open-WebRTC-Toolkit Server User Guide
+Open WebRTC Toolkit Server User Guide
 ----------------------

 # 1 Overview {#Conferencesection1}
 ## 1.1 Introduction {#Conferencesection1_1}
-Welcome to the Open-WebRTC-Toolkit Server User Guide.
-This guide describes how to install and configure the Open-WebRTC-Toolkit Server multipoint control unit (MCU) for multi-party conferences.
+Welcome to the Open WebRTC Toolkit Server User Guide.
+This guide describes how to install and configure the Open WebRTC Toolkit Server multipoint control unit (MCU) for multi-party conferences.
 This guide also explains how to install and launch the Peer Server for peer-to-peer communications.

-Open-WebRTC-Toolkit Server provides an efficient WebRTC-based video conference service that scales a single WebRTC stream out to many endpoints.
+Open WebRTC Toolkit Server provides an efficient WebRTC-based video conference service that scales a single WebRTC stream out to many endpoints.
 The following list briefly explains the purpose of each section in this guide:

  - Section 1.
 Introduction and conventions used in this guide.
  - Section 2.
 Installing and configuring the MCU.